- Mice have become so complex that they even come with drivers and updates.

 - In the Windows Update section, use the Tab key to navigate.

-- Select Download updates and hit Enter.
+- Select Download updates or the Download & Install option and hit Enter.

 - Windows will download and install any pending Windows 10 updates.

 Mouse-clicking issues in Windows 10 are pretty common.
 Ensure you are running the latest stable Windows 10 build to fix any problems caused by a glitch in the OS.

 4.1 Try another mouse or your mouse on another computer